Privacy & Visibility

 Public

-Public sessions and plans appear on your profile page and are discoverable by anyone browsing the site.
+Public sessions, plans, and skills appear on your profile page and are discoverable by anyone browsing the site.
+Public skills can also be pulled by other users via @username/skill references.

 rn session push --public